tomato42/tls13-spec/draft-ietf-tls-tls13.md

 resumption master secret
 : 48-byte secret shared between the client and server.

-is resumable
-: A flag indicating whether the session can be used to initiate new connections.
 {:br }

 These items are then used to create security parameters for use by the record